-This refers to the allowable difference in income between the data match income reported in the hub and that of the client.
-The current standard is 10% of the hub's income, arrived at by multiplying the hub figure by .1.
+This refers to the allowable difference in income between the data match income reported in the electronic data source and that of the client.
+The current standard is 10% of the client reported income, arrived at by multiplying the client reported figure by .1.
 See 3,b.

-Applying Reasonable Compatibility
+3. Applying Reasonable Compatibility